joaovitorqueiroz/FastDrink/README.md

 ### API Data

-this application consumes the data from the [thecocktaildb Pages](https://www.thecocktaildb.com/)
+this application consumes the data from the [thecocktaildb](https://www.thecocktaildb.com/)